Megan Green: Reed radio show appearance

+On January 11, 2016, Board President Lewis Reed was a guest on a radio show hosted by Bob Romanik.
+During the episode, Romanik called Green a "skanky bitch", "alderbitch", and "skanky-ass bitch".
+Reed laughed at these remarks and went on to criticize Green himself.
+His appearance on Romanik's show received considerable backlash and was condemned by then-Mayor Francis Slay.
+Reed later called Romanik's comments "out of line" and claimed that his laughter was due to shock.
+On February 11, Green released a statement asking Reed to apologize.

-Flip the Board campaign and final term
+Flip the Board campaign

-In the 2021 city elections, Green led the "Flip the Board" effort, encouraging progressive candidates to target several incumbent aldermen.
-The campaign was successful, resulting in a 15-member progressive majority on the Board of Aldermen.
+In the 2021 Board of Aldermen elections, Green led the Flip the Board campaign, endorsing a slate of progressive candidates running against incumbent alderpersons.
+Three of the four candidates were successful, reportedly resulting in a 15-seat progressive majority on the Board of Aldermen.
 Green later told the St. Louis Post-Dispatch that the "city electorate is a lot more progressive than people have thought recently."
-Green herself was re-elected to a two-year term in 2021.
-In an election using approval voting, Green won a rematch against Jennifer Florida in both the primary and the general.

-As of June 2022, Green was the chair of the Education and Youth Matters Committee and also sat on the Health and Human Services and Convention, Tourism, Arts, and Humanities committees.

-Green briefly ran for a fourth full term as alderwoman in the newly drawn 6th ward, which covers much of the former 15th ward.
-The election was set for March 2023, but Green dropped out in June 2022 to run for board president.
-She vacated her 15th ward seat upon being elected board president in November 2022.

 Missouri Senate campaign

 In October 2019, Green announced her campaign for the Missouri Senate.
 She ran in the Senate's fifth district, which is entirely within the City of St. Louis.
 The 2020 Democratic primary in this district was expected to be competitive as incumbent state senator Jamilah Nasheed could not run due to term limits.

 Green received endorsements from U.S. Senator Bernie Sanders and the Democratic Socialists of America.
-On August 4, 2020, she came in second place, losing to state representative Steve Roberts by less than one thousand votes.
+On August 4, 2020, she lost the Democratic nomination to state representative Steve Roberts by 3%.